Bill Miner: Legacy

 Miner's time in British Columbia propelled his celebrity there in many ways since.
 British Columbia restaurant chain, the Keg Steakhouse & Bar, have named drinks and their Billy Miner Pie after the train robber.
 Their early decor also showed many photos of Miner.

 A mural depicting Miner's robbery near Monte Creek has been painted on the exterior south wall of Cactus Jacks Saloon & Dance Hall located in the building at the corner of 5th Avenue & Lansdowne Street in Kamloops, British Columbia.

 Maple Ridge, British Columbia features the Billy Miner Pub which is located in historic Port Haney on the bank of the Fraser River.
 The pub is located in the original Bank Of Montreal building built in the early 1900s.

-It has been speculated that Miner left a hidden cache of loot in the forests south of Silverdale after the first robbery and local historians believe he used these monies to fund his escape, while others surmise that today there is still hidden loot to be found there.
+It has been speculated that Miner left a hidden cache of loot in the forests near and around Green Lake / 70 Mile House BC after the first robbery; local historians believe he used these monies to fund his escape, while others believe that today there is still hidden loot to be found there.

 An original song titled "The Ballad of Bill Miner" was written by singer/songwriter Phillip Mills (Eugene Quinn) and recorded by the San Francisco bay area band "The Blackout Cowboys".

 Miner was the subject of the 1982 Canadian film The Grey Fox, in which he was played by Richard Farnsworth.

 Miner is buried in Memory Hill Cemetery in Milledgeville, Georgia.
 It was discovered that his headstone was in the wrong location, name spelled wrong, and with the wrong year of his death.
 A new headstone was put in the correct spot and spelled correctly.
 The old one was kept where it was.